tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/goodmanbacon.md

 ## Overview

-[Staggered difference-in-differences (DiD)](/staggered-did) and [event study designs](/event-studies) allow for causal inference in settings where units are treated at different times – for example, Covid-19 restrictions that were introduced on different days in different countries or states.
+[Staggered difference-in-differences (DiD)](/staggered-did) and [event study designs](/event-studies) allow for causal inference in settings where units are treated at different times – for example, government laws or policies that were introduced at different times in different countries or states.
 In such cases, the conventional two-way fixed effects (TWFE) method designed for [classic DiD studies](/canonical-DiD) with just 2 groups and 2 periods may yield incorrect and biased results.

 The Goodman-Bacon decomposition is a descriptive tool which allows us to see how the staggered DiD estimator is actually constructed and to assess how likely it is to give biased results in our context.
 In this topic, we will discuss why TWFE may fail in staggered treatment settings, what the Goodman-Bacon decomposition is and why it’s useful, and explore an applied example in R.